thanos-io/thanos/docs/components/query.md

                                  info endpoint (repeated).
       --store=<store> ...
 Addresses of statically configured store API servers (repeatable).
+      --store-sd-file=<path> ...
+                                 Path to files that contain addresses of store API servers.
+The path can be a glob pattern (repeatable).
       --query.auto-downsampling  Enable automatic adjustment (step / 5) to what
                                  source of data should be used in store gateways if no max_source_resolution param is specified.